tcp-direct/database/pogreb/README.md

 }
 ```

-Store is an implmentation of a Filer and a Searcher using Bitcask.
+Store is an implmentation of a Filer and a Searcher using pogreb.

 #### func (*Store) Backend